 '''

 erlang:bump_reductions(Reductions) -> true

 Types:

+'''

 Reductions = integer() >= 1

-'''

 This implementation-dependent function increments the reduction counter for the calling process.
 In the Beam emulator, the reduction counter is normally incremented by one for each function and BIF call.
-A context switch is forced when the counter reaches the maximum number of reductions for a process (2000 reductions in Erlang/OTP R12B).
+A context switch is forced when the counter reaches the maximum number of reductions for a process (4000 reductions in Erlang/OTP 19.2 and later).